John Vijay: Career

 John Vijay did his M.Sc. in Visual Communication from Loyola College, Chennai.
 Vijay also works as the head programme director of Radio One FM.
 John is the chief of 'H2O', an advertising agency with its office at Nungambakkam.
+He made his acting debut with the film Thalaimagan (2006).

 Pushkar and Gayatri, who were his juniors in the Visual Communications course in Loyola College, offered him a role in their directorial debut Oram Po.
 His performance as "Sun of Gun" in the film was described by critics as "scene stealer, his antics bring the house down".
-He played a friend of Rajinikanth in Kabali (2016).
+His character in his debut film Oram Po was defined as a person who hails from Thoothukudi who had to come to Chennai and stay in Chennai on a permanent basis.
+He apparently learnt Madras Tamil for the film Oram Po.